Overview

 sMS can be thrown upon landing if the opponent Instant Blocks the last hit, or if the user is too high off the ground when the move finishes.

 Unsafe on whiff and on block makes the H version much more situational than S Mad Struggle.
-Also keep in mind that unlike the S version, no matter how high up it is performed from, it will only do 4 hits in the air.
+Also keep in mind that just like the S version, your height will determine how many hits occur before the flip followup happens.

 The flip followup has a few invulnerability frames and can catch opponents who are unprepared which gives Venom the ability to score a knockdown.